 The author also tells the reader how he can avoid biases.

-If you read this book, you will surely become smarter than before and will make better decisions — considering you don't fall victim to information bias.
+If you read this book, you will become more intelligent than before and make better decisions, considering you don’t fall victim to information bias.

 This is a good book for beginners.